 Saturday, Nov.
 26: Fan Fest, Champions Square (adjacent to Superdome).
 11:30 a.m.-3:30 p.m.

 Sunday, Nov.
 27: Gospel Brunch, House of Blues, 225 Decatur Street.
 10:00 a.m.

 For more details about the Bayou Classic events visit the event’s website.

 Book a Hotel

 Several hotels, including the Hyatt Regency adjacent to the Superdome, are offering special discount rates to Bayou Classic attendees.
 You can view a list of these hotels and their rates on the event’s website.

 The rivalry between the two schools dates back to 1974, when the first Bayou Classic was held in New Orleans' Tulane Stadium.
 Since then, tens of thousands of fans have gathered at the Mercedes-Benz Superdome, not only for this so-called “Bayou Clash” game, but also for what is now almost a full week of festivities in New Orleans.

 Both teams, over the years, have produced an astounding number of players who went on to the NFL and other professional football leagues, some of whom are enshrined in the Pro Football Hall of Fame.
 Longtime Grambling Head Coach, the late Eddie Robinson, who led his team to the first five Bayou Classic triumphs, is the winningest coach in NCAA Division I football history with 408 victories.

-If you prefer to watch the game on TV, there are many sports bars in and around the downtown area and elsewhere in the city where you can whoop it up with other rabid pigskin fans.
-Click here for a list of sports bars.
+If you prefer to watch the game on TV, there are many sports bars in and around the downtown area and elsewhere in the city where you can enjoy the thrill of the game.
+Click here for a list of New Orleans sports bars.